 - University of Washington School of Law, Professional Mentorship Program

-- Seattle Youth Lacrosse Club, a Founding Member
+- Seattle Youth Lacrosse Club, Founding Member and Youth Lacrosse Coach

 Hobbies & Interests